zcbxxx1/clash-tracing_by_Dreamacro/README.md

 ### How to use

 1. modify `docker-compose.yaml` and start (`docker-compose up -d`)
-2. setup Grafana
+2. setup Grafana (add datasource)
-3. import `grafana.json` to Grafana
+3. import `panels/dashboard.json` and `panels/logs.json` to Grafana